open5e/open5e/source/monsters/tome-of-beasts/N/nightgarm.rst

 **Champions of the Northern Packs.**
-Created in a magical ritual performed over a pregnant worg by her packmates, nightgarms are always female and are always loyal followers of Fenris.
+Created in a magical ritual performed over a pregnant :ref:`srd:worg` by her packmates, nightgarms are always female and are always loyal followers of Fenris.
 They